Problems in the workplace?

 - Stress and Health Issues

 - Equality Issues

 - Disciplinary Hearings

 Aberdeen UCU has a team of personal case workers who are trained to deal sensitively and discreetly with all aspects of workplace problems.
 They are available to offer advice, support and assistance to members.
 Further support is available from the UCU Scotland office in Glasgow if needed with legal back-up also provided if required (subject to being a UCU member for a qualifying period before a problem arises).

 "I have found UCU support absolutely invaluable: not only are UCU colleagues supportive in a practical sense, helping navigate often practically, legally and emotionally thorny issues, but their very presence helps break that sense of isolation and powerlessness which one can experience when workplace relations break down.
 UCU have been exceptionally supportive.
 Both these elements – practical and emotional – are vital, and the Aberdeen UCU branch does a great job at both."

 "Thank you so much for all the work you have put in on my behalf, it’s made a real difference knowing that I had UCU behind me and that there were options available to me if things didn’t work out for me.
 It’s been a really awful couple of months but having the union with me really helped."

 The UCU website is a useful starting point for anyone who has a work-related problem - it contains basic advice and links to sites offering useful financial advice about pensions, taxes and benefits.

-Another excellent source of information is Recourse.
+Another excellent source of information is the Education Support Partnership.
 This service is available to ALL university staff and their families, not just union members.
 They offer telephone counselling, online coaching and have a wide variety of helpful information leaflets available to download.

 The University publishes its policies and procedures and this is also a good source of information and a good starting point if you feel that you are being treated unfairly in any way.